 - Critical thinking.
 With the access to endless information, it’s critical for students to get creative and apply logical reasoning, analysis, and prediction to input, as well as transformational knowledge about how to use what they learn in different situations.

 Looking for activities focusing on soft skills practice?
 You’re in the right place.
-It was Casey Stengel, the former manager of the Brooklyn Dodgers,
+It was Casey Stengel, the former manager of the Brooklyn Dodgers, who said, “getting good players is easy.
+Getting them to play together is the hard part.”
+Let this be the driving concept when scheming up ideas for lessons, and try a few of these activities in your classroom.

 Close-up on Soft Skills